suffolklibraries/lgc/content/collections/events/style-trial-03-08.md

 postcode: 'NR33 0JH'
 duplicated_from: 28d7109f-683b-40c8-a75c-7a58a1587842
 ---
-Come and try our weekly movement classes for people over 55!
-Movers classes combine movement and a cup of tea to provide a positive and creative outlet for people over 55 in Lowestoft.
+Come and try our weekly dance classes in Lowestoft led by a friendly instructor.